Register Login

 Here in the Greater Boston area the real estate market is red hot and moving fast.
 The current market is creating unprecedentedly low housing inventory.
 Inventory is scarce for many buyers, leaving buyers wondering when the next potential house will come along that suites their needs.
 This makes an FHA 203k Rehab loan a very viable option.

-With an FHA Rehab Loan the property will be appraised on the future value of the home with the repairs and renovations that are to be completed.
+With an FHA Rehab Loan, the property will be appraised on the future value of the home with the repairs and renovations that are to be completed.

-What is 203K Rehab Loan?
+What is an FHA 203K Rehab Loan?

-You also benefit from the lightened criteria of an FHA Loan such as a 100% of the down payment can be gift funds as well as other less stringent criteria.
+You also benefit from the lightened criteria of an FHA Loan such as a 100% of the down payment can be gift funds as well as other less stringent underwriting criteria.

 Another caveat of the rehab loan is that all work must be performed by the appropriate licensed professional.
-In most cases you cannot receive the funds and do the work yourself.
+In most cases, you cannot receive the funds and do the work yourself.

 The FHA offers two different rehab loans.
 The Limited 203k Rehab and the 203k Rehab.